Catholic Church and ecumenism: Before the Second Vatican Council

 The Catholic Church sees itself as the one, holy, catholic and apostolic church, founded by Christ himself.
 Its teachings, both before and after the Second Vatican Council, equate the one Church of Christ with the Catholic Church.

 Ecumenism takes as it starting point that Christ founded just one Church, not many churches; hence the Catholic Church has as its ultimate hope and objective that through prayer, study, and dialogue, the historically separated bodies may come again to be reunited with it.

 Unity was always a principal aim of the Catholic Church.
 Before the Second Vatican Council, the Catholic Church defined ecumenism as dialogue with other Christian groups to persuade these to return to a unity that they themselves had broken.

-At the Second Council of Lyon (1274) and the Council of Florence (1438–42), in which some bishops of the Eastern Orthodox Churches participated, reunion formulas were worked out that failed to win acceptance by the Eastern Churches.
+At the Second Council of Lyon (1274) and the Council of Florence (1438–42), in which some bishops of the Eastern Orthodox Churches participated, reunion formulas were worked out, but these failed to win acceptance by the Eastern Churches.

 The Catholic Church, even before the Second Vatican Council, always considered it a duty of the highest rank to seek full unity with estranged communions of fellow-Christians, and at the same time to reject what it saw as premature and false union that would mean being unfaithful to or glossing over the teaching of Sacred Scripture and Tradition.
 But the main stress was laid on caution, as exemplified in canon 1258 the 1917 Code of Canon Law: